pagkly/Zed/Investopedia4/Hawk Definition.md

 Although the most common use of the term "hawk" is described above, it can be used in a variety of contexts.
 In each case, it refers to someone who is intently focused on a particular aspect of a larger pursuit or endeavor.
 A budget hawk, for example, is one that believes the federal budget is of the utmost importance — just like a generic hawk (or inflation hawk) is focused on [[interest rates]](https://www.investopedia.com/terms/i/interestrate.asp).

 The opposite of a hawk is a [[dove]](https://www.investopedia.com/terms/d/dove.asp), or an economic policy advisor who prefers monetary policies that involve low interest rates.
-Doves typically believe that lower rates will lead to a hike in employment.
+Doves typically believe that lower rates [[Will|will]] lead to a hike in employment.

-This isn't the only instance in economics where animals are used as descriptors. [[Bull]](https://www.investopedia.com/terms/b/bullmarket.asp) and [[bear]](https://www.investopedia.com/terms/b/bearmarket.asp) are also used, where the former refers to a market affected by rising prices, while the latter is typically one where prices are falling.
+This isn't the only instance in [[Economics|economics]] where animals are used as descriptors. [[Bull]](https://www.investopedia.com/terms/b/bullmarket.asp) and [[bear]](https://www.investopedia.com/terms/b/bearmarket.asp) are also used, where the former refers to a market affected by rising prices, while the latter is typically one where prices are falling.

 ### Key Takeaways